About Kokoda Historical

-We specialise in small-size historical guided tours to the First and Second World War battlefields and places of cultural significance in Papua New Guinea.
+We specialise in small-size historical tours to the First and Second World War battlefields and places of cultural significance in Papua New Guinea.

 We have been conducting guided tours across the Kokoda Track / Kokoda Trail, Black Cat Track, Shaggy Ridge, Lark Force Track (Rabaul-Tol Plantation), Milne Bay, Wewak and Aitape to name a few, since 2005 and have enjoyed many successful treks and tours.
 To read testimonials from our previous satisfied customers please visit our page: Client Testimonials section.

-Kokoda Historical provides a complete living history experience; we focus not only on the exciting adventure of treks/tours themselves, but also on the historical events as they happened.
+Kokoda Historical provides a complete living history experience; we focus not only on the exciting adventure of treks/tours themselves, but also on the historical events.
 We offer a wide range of competitively priced tour packages and safety is our number one priority.